Joint Embedding vs Reconstruction: Provable Benefits of Latent Space Prediction for Self Supervised Learning: Introduction

-The critical role of the prediction target in SSL, specifically, whether to predict in the input space (\emph{reconstruction}) or the latent representation space (\emph{joint-embedding}), has been demonstrated numerous times \cite{assran2023self,balestriero2024learning}.
-However it remains unclear when to favor one approach over the other.
-This work clarifies this choice.
+The critical role of the prediction target in SSL, specifically whether to predict in the input space (\emph{reconstruction}) or the latent representation space (\emph{joint-embedding}), has been demonstrated numerous times \cite{assran2023self,balestriero2024learning}.
+However, it remains unclear when to favor one approach over the other.
+This work clarifies when to prefer each.
+Our key findings can be summarized as follows.